We are STILL organizing for a Universal Eviction Moratorium and to Cancel Rent. Join our statewide movement!

-In NYC, you can still go to housing court for repairs.
-All other options to get repairs are still available, for instance by calling 311, applying to DHCR for a rent reduction, etc. However, please keep in mind that with closures increasing throughout the City and State, enforcement agencies may be working with limited staff, and it may take longer to get repairs or inspections.
+In NYC, you can go to housing court for emergency repairs.
+You can file your own case (using JustFix.NYC) or go in person to your borough's housing court.
+All other options to get repairs are still available, for instance by calling 311, applying to DHCR for a rent reduction, etc. However, please keep in mind that because of the COVID 19 pandemic City and State enforcement agencies may be working with limited staff, and it may take longer to get repairs or inspections.

 How can I get more information?

 Statewide hotline: 833-503-0447, open 24/7.
 Press They will soon be able to answer questions in all languages with interpreters.
 This is a referral line only -- hotline workers aren’t able to answer specific legal questions, but they will be able to direct you to the courts, clerks offices and other resources in your region.
 If you don’t get through the first time, keep trying!